 What areas do you accept applications from?

-We are currently accepting applications from the Lower Mainland of Vancouver.
+We are currently accepting applications from the Lower Mainland of Vancouver and the Sunshine Coast.
 As far east as Hope and as far north as Whistler.
 We are unable to accept applications outside this area at this time.

 How long is the adoption process?

 The actual adoption process is very simple and quick.
 Just fill out our online application form with the specific dog you would like to apply for, and a Thank DOG I Am Out Dog Rescue Society representative will contact you within 72 hours to complete the process and schedule a home check appointment.
 Once approved, your adoption application is good for one year from the date of approval.

 Are there any health issues I should worry about?